BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Pregnancy Symptoms at Week 12

-Here’s the good news about 12 weeks pregnant symptoms: Morning sickness and fatigue may start to fade a bit soon as your hormones start to calm down.
+Here’s the good news about having 12 weeks pregnant symptoms: Morning sickness and fatigue may start to fade a bit soon as your hormones start to calm down.
 The bad?
 Headaches and dizziness may replace them.
 We’ll take that trade-off.
 Here’s more info about what’s happening to your body at 12 weeks pregnant:

 Increased discharge